giovannicalo/react-wrtc/readme.md

 * `{ data: { candidate }, event: "candidate" }`: when its own `RTCPeerConnection`'s `icecandidate` event occurs.
 * `{ data: { sdp }, event: "offer" }`: upon connection, with its `RTCPeerConnection`' `localDescription`.

+An optional `decoder` can be provided to decode any metadata present in the video frames.

 #### `apiClient: ApiClient`

 The `Stream`'s `ApiClient`.
 It can be used to e.g. send custom messages to the server.

 #### `cancelFrameCallback(handle: number): void`

-A convenient wrapper around `cancelVideoFrameCallback` or [`cancelAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/Window/cancelAnimationFrame), depending on what's available.
+A convenient wrapper around [`cancelVideoFrameCallback`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/cancelVideoFrameCallback) or [`cancelAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/Window/cancelAnimationFrame), depending on what's available.

 #### `close(): void`